 Crafting a website’s information architecture typically begins with research in order to best understand what the users will be looking for, what their intent is, where they are coming from, and so on.
 Then, an information architecture in the form of a sitemap design is created in order to fully understand how the website can best serve the user towards the completion of their goal.

-However, all too often in our experience of redesigning dozens of websites— ten of which received multiple international awards in the past year alone for Mobile Information Experience, User Experience, and Creativity in Website Redesigns—we have found that sub-par agencies and DIY marketing/communications/design professionals err towards their lower-level selves by jumping into episodic design before laying a solid foundation.
+However, all too often in our experience of redesigning dozens of websites— ten of which received multiple international awards in the past year alone for Mobile Information Experience, User Experience, and Creativity in Website Redesigns.
+We have encountered and fixed work for clients from sub-par agencies and DIY marketing/communications/design professionals, who tend to err towards their lower-level selves by jumping into creating archaic design before laying a solid foundation.
+That solid foundation I mention includes a seamless information architecture, which can be outlined via a sitemap, and a cohesive visual design system.
 A sitemap is an underlying foundation, or structure, of your website.
 You can find the top four sitemap structures we suggest here.

 This is imperative because a website’s sitemap is a decisive factor for SEO, as well as for user experience (UX), in that it logically organizes content and makes it as easy as possible to access when a user is looking for something specific.
 In tandem with a sitemap design following proper best practices, an inventory of all content should be taken, in order to determine what to keep, what to repurpose or rewrite, and what to throw away in its entirety if it is no longer relevant.

 All too often, we’ve found this process to be ignored, thus ignoring user-centered design principles such as mobile-first.
 After all, as Google says— focus on the user and all else will follow.